 [3] The respondent imports the screens referred to in para 2 of the order by sea from South Korea.
 It imports tuners (also called ‘interface boards’) from the same source by air.
 When a screen and a tuner are appropriately combined they constitute a television set.

 [4] During the period 2004 to 2006 the respondent declared such screens on entry into the Republic under tariff heading 8528.21.20.
 The appellant admitted the screens accordingly until July 2006, after which, following investigation, it issued a revised determination in terms of s 47(9)(d)(i)(bb) of the Act in respect of the screens, placing them under tariff item 8528.12.30.
 Whereas video monitors attracted a customs duty of 25 per cent and enjoyed a full rebate on the grounds that they do not incorporate television reception apparatus, the screens, under the redetermined heading, attracted the same duty without the benefit of a rebate.
-The redetermination resulted in a credit of R43 530 187.70 in favour of the appellant for customs duty, ad valorem excise duty and value added tax.
-The respondent disputed its liability and maintained its refusal to pay despite several shifts by the appellant in its justification for the application of the re-determined tariff heading.
+The redetermination resulted in a credit of R43 530 187.70 in favour of the appellant for customs duty, ad valorem excise duty and value-added tax.
+The respondent disputed its liability and maintained its refusal to pay despite several shifts by the appellant in its justification for the application of the redetermined tariff heading.
 Eventually the respondent put an end to further debate by applying to the High Court for relief substantially in the form that was granted in paras 2 to 4 of the order of Southwood J.

 [5] In granting the application the principal finding made by the learned judge was that, ‘on the facts the screens are complete video monitors and are used for that purpose’.
 As to a submission that the separate importation of screens and tuners was a cloak to disguise the reality of the entry of television sets into South Africa with the intention of evading the legitimate levying of duty on such sets, the court a quo examined the evidence and concluded that the facts negatived that inference and clearly showed ‘that the applicant imported the screens and tuners in order to service two markets and imported them separately because that is how they are exported by the manufacturer worldwide’.